Marvin-Dziedzina/chicken-messenger/README.md

 # Chicken Messenger

-A end to end encrypted peer to peer messenger using tor.
+A end to end encrypted peer to peer messenger using the Tor network.

 ## Platforms